sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

   - show the correct labels and
   - check whether the listing has the necessary information related to the new panel
-- Added microcopy strings for the different texts related to the new panel
+- Added marketplace texts for the different contexts related to the new panel
 - Used _SectionTextMaybe_ on the listing page for displaying the extra features